Key Information

 These specialist courses are designed to help students meet the English language requirements for their intended programme of study.

-Career and Personal Development
+Career Development

 Graduates with an MSc qualification may progress to management and marketing roles in a variety of hospitality related organisations around the world.
-The specialist skills students can develop on the MSc International Hospitality Management Programme may be highly valued by private and public sector organisations as well as to those wishing to set up and run their own hospitality business.
-The MSc may also open the door to careers in research or academia.
+The specialist skills students can develop on MSc International Hospitality Management Programme may be highly valued by private and public sector organisations as well as to those wishing to set up and run their own hospitality business.
+The course may also open the door to careers in research or academia.

 Postgraduate Events